Comment on page

 please reference this paper:

-allows us to normalize raw counts using function normaliseExprs()
+scaterallows us to normalize raw counts using function normaliseExprs()

-function.
+To compare the efficiency of different normalization methods we will use visual inspection of PCA plots and calculation of cell-wise relative log expression via scater’s plotRLE() function.
 Namely, cells with many (few) reads have higher (lower) than median expression for most genes resulting in a positive (negative) RLE across the cell, whereas normalized cells have an RLE close to zero.
-Example of a RLE function in R
+Example of a RLE function in R:

-:calc_sample_RLE <-
+calc_sample_RLE <-

 function (expr_mat, spikes = NULL)